-Our solutions and services are used by approximately 1,300 hospitals, which represents approximately 26% of all inpatient acute care community hospitals nationally and approximately 31% of the market of community hospitals with 300 or fewer beds.
-Our post-acute care EHR is used by approximately 3,300 skilled nursing facilities, which represents a 24% market share.
+Our solutions and services are used by approximately 1,100 facilities which represents approximately 26% of all inpatient acute care community hospitals nationally and approximately 31% of the market of community hospitals with 200 or fewer beds.
+Our post-acute care EHR is used by approximately 3,500 skilled nursing facilities, which represents an approximately 23% market share.
 In 2015, our EHRs addressed more than 18 million patient encounters.
-We believe the size of our client base and scale of our development and client support resources is a positive factor for rural and community healthcare providers looking for a long term partner with a proven track record in meeting the unique needs of community healthcare.
+We believe the size of our client base and scale of our development and client support resources is a positive factor for community healthcare providers looking for a long term partner with a proven track record in meeting the unique needs of community healthcare.